 Marcus prides itself on charging no fees.
 You won’t pay an origination fee when you get a personal loan with Marcus.
 Additionally, the savings account doesn’t have fees, either, and you don’t have to maintain a specific minimum balance.

-Personal loans with Marcus start at 5.99% APR, depending on how much you borrow, your loan term, and your credit.
-The maximum APR is 28.99%.
-Loan terms run from 36 to 72 months.
+Personal loans with Marcus start at [ct_brand_render field=ctinterest_rate id=128004247 /], depending on how much you borrow, your loan term, and your credit.

 If you want to apply for a loan, you fill out the same forms as you would on any other lending website, once again providing identifying information.
 You might also have to offer additional information on your income, housing situation, and other debts.

 The process is fairly straightforward, though, and it doesn’t take very long to go through the fields.

 You can connect your Marcus savings account to other accounts so that you can set up recurring transfers.
 This allows you to regularly move money from your checking account into your savings account.
 You can also set up autopay for your Marcus personal loan.